jakobjassmann/coastalphenology/corrections.md

 __Figure 3__: The coding error had a very small effect on the estimated annual spring drop in sea-ice (Day of Year) for each region.
 Blue lines and points show the original estimates derieved with the error and red lines and points show the new estimates with the error corrected.

-The new spring drop in sea-ice extent can be calculated using:
+The spring drop in sea-ice extent can be re-calculated from the corrected data using this script:

 ``` R
 data/dataset_prep_new.R
 ```

-The updated datasets can be found in:
+The resulting updated datasets can be found in:

 ``` R
 data/coastal_phen_new.Rda